It can be frustrating when your surround sound isn’t working. Where do you start when you are trying to fix it?

-If you are just not getting anything from your surround sound speakers, you have a significant problem.
+If you are just not getting anything from your surround sound speaker system, you have a significant problem.
 However, the solution may be something simple.

-- Make sure the amplifier is switched on: yes, I know it seems silly, but sometimes the answer is the obvious thing.
+1. Make sure the amplifier is switched on: I know it seems silly, but sometimes the answer is obvious.
 Maybe the fuse has blown in the plug?

 No Sound in the Rear Speakers?

-- Run the AV receiver auto setup: make sure that you tell it which speakers are connected.
+3. Run the AV receiver auto-setup: make sure that you tell it which speakers are connected.
 When you set up an AV receiver, you need to tell it which speakers you have connected.
 If you didn’t specify that you had surround speakers, they won’t work.
 If you just added the speakers, you will need to run it again.

-- Turn up the rear speakers output volume: maybe the volume for the rear speakers is too low?
+4. Turn up the rear speaker’s output volume: maybe the volume for the rear speakers is too low?
 Go into the amplifier setup menu and turn up the rear speaker volume.